 - Pin the pieces to felt and cut out.
 Remove pins and set aside.
-For the small pieces (the ears and head), I didn’t bother pinning the template to the felt.
-I just held the template against the felt and snipped away!
+For the small pieces (the ears and head), we didn’t bother pinning the template to the felt.
+We just held the template against the felt and snipped away!

 - Take an ear and fold the square end in half lengthwise.
 Tack onto the back of the head with 2 stitches.
 Repeat for other ear.

 - Using a full (6 strand) piece of black embroidery floss, sew eyes, nose, and mouth.
-See hints below for my tips on sewing the mouth.
+See hints below for some tips on sewing the mouth.

 - Place the face onto one of the body pieces, and sew the face in place.
-I used a half of a piece of embroidery floss (3 strands).
+We used a half of a piece of embroidery floss (3 strands).